IELTS Speaking Archives - EngExam.info

 Is your country or culture associated with any particular animal?

-Why people might choose to have a pet?
+Why might a person want to have a pet?

-Do you think that the pet a person have can tell us something about that person?
+Is it true that the pet a person has can tell us something about that person?

 How often do you use your mobile phone?